-Opened in 1871 Souter remains an iconic beacon.
-Hooped in red and white and standing proud on the coastline midway between the Tyne and the Wear.
-Souter is a special place all year round and was the first lighthouse in the world designed and built to be powered by electricity.
+Opened in 1871, Souter Lighthouse and The Leas remains an iconic beacon, hooped in red and white and standing proud on the coastline midway between the Tyne and the Wear.
+Souter Lighthouse and The Leas is a special place all year round and was the first lighthouse in the world designed and built to be powered by electricity.

 Children love exploring the engine rooms, light tower and keeper’s cottage as well as exhibitions on lighthouses and lighthouse life.

-Outside there is a children's playground, a wildlife garden to explore and lots of space to run around, fly a kite or have a picnic.
+Outside there is a children’s playground, a wildlife garden to explore and lots of space to run around, fly a kite or have a picnic.
 There are regular family friendly activities ranging from geo-caching, rockpool rambling, coastal walks, bug hunts and bird spotting.
-Events are regularly added to the events calendar on our website.
+Events are regularly added to the What’s on guide on our website.

 - Cafe with seasonal menu using local produce